IPv6 address: Representation

 The standards provide flexibility in the representation of IPv6 addresses.
 The full representation of eight four-digit groups may be simplified by several techniques, eliminating parts of the representation.
 In general, representations are shortened as much as possible.
 However, this practice complicates several common operations, namely searching for a specific address or an address pattern in text documents or streams, and comparing addresses to determine equivalence.
-For mitigation of these complications, the IETF has defined a canonical format for rendering IPv6 addresses in text:
+For mitigation of these complications, the Internet Engineering Task Force (IETF) has defined a canonical format for rendering IPv6 addresses in text: